Long-distance travel

 Vienna - Mürzzuschlag - Bruck a.d.
 Mur - Graz

 The ÖBB Railjet will take you every hour from Vienna Central Station to Graz in 2 hours 38 minutes (2 hours 30 minutes from Vienna Meidling).
-A direct Railjet service runs every two hours from Prague or Vienna International Airport via Vienna to Graz.
-Twice a day in place of the ÖBB Railjet, international Eurocity services run beyond Styria and on to Zagreb and Ljubljana.
+The Railjet runs every two hours directly from Prague or Vienna Airport via Vienna and the beautiful Semmering Railway (UNESCO World Heritage Site) to Graz.
+An international Eurocity train runs daily beyond Styria to Ljubljana and Trieste.

 Graz - Salzburg/ Innsbruck/ Linz